CraftTweaker/CraftTweaker-Documentation/docs/Mods/Arcane_World/ArcaneWorld.md

 // Creates a ritual that changes the weather - can be "clear", "rain", or "thunder" ArcaneWorld.createRitualWeather(String name, String displayName, String weatherType, IIngredient... inputs);

-// Creates a ritual that changes the time ArcaneWorld.createRitualTime(String name, String displayName, int timeToSet, IIngredient... inputs);
+// Creates a ritual that changes the time - can be negative to rewind time ArcaneWorld.createRitualTime(String name, String displayName, int timeChange, IIngredient... inputs);

 // Creates a ritual that outputs an item, similar to a crafting recipe ArcaneWorld.createRitualCreateItem(String name, String displayName, IItemStack result, IIngredient... inputs);